tardis-sn/tardis-sn.github.io/content/summer_of_code/ideas.md

 **Project Length:** 350 Hours \
 **Difficulty:** Medium \
 **Mentors:** Andrew Fullard, Atharva Arya, Josh Shields \
-**Description:** TARDIS has an extensive tests suite, a significant part of which is not reflected in the coverage.
-The goal of this project is to find untested code for the plasma module specifically and improve its test coverage.

-**First Objective:** Investigate the plasma module for untested code bits and write a test.
+**Description:** TARDIS has an extensive test suite, but automated test coverage metrics (i.e., CodeCov) do not accurately report coverage of the TARDIS Plasma due to the details of its implementation.
+The goal of this project is to comprehensively test the plasma by making tests that are easy to find and test each part of the plasma respectively.
+Additionally, several parts of the module are indirectly tested using the regression data and are missing focussed tests.
+This makes debugging harder during failures since its hard to pin point the root cause of the failures in multiple tests.
+The project will begin by taking inventory of which parts of the plasma have existing tests and which do not.
+The student will then fill in the gaps in the plasma test coverage.
+Along the way, the student will learn various details of plasma physics and testing infrastructure in a large scientific codebase.

+**First Objective:** For both objectives, indicate why that is a good test.
+BONUS - write in the PR description what other tests you would test.

+*Level 1:* The DilutePlanckianRadiationField class is tested in various places indirectly via the regression tests but no direct test exists.
+Write a test for this class using regression data.
+For first objective purposes, modify the path of the regression data so that you don't need to open a pull request in the regression data repository too.

+*Level 2:* Write tests for the RadiativeRatesSolver class, using the regression data as in Level 1.
+Modify the path of the regression data similarly.

 **Expected Outcomes:**
-- 100 percent test coverage for the plasma module.
+- Comprehensive test coverage for the plasma module.

 #### Visualizing Packet History with Sankey Diagram